fabianoriccardi/ESPLogger/README.md

     bool append(const char* record)

 it creates and stores a *Record*.
 You cannot log data containing non-printable characters, nor new line or carriage return.
-Return true if the data is saved, false otherwise.
+It returns true if the data is saved, false otherwise.

 ### Flush

     bool flush()

-it calls your callback function which has the following prototype:
+it calls your callback function with the following prototype:

-    bool flusher(char* chunk, int n);
+    bool flusher(const char* chunk, int n);

-where *chunk* is a buffer that contains one or more records separated by '\0' char; *n* tells how many bytes is long the chunk, including '\0'.
-This function must return true if the flush process has succeeded, false otherwise (e.g. the server wasn't reachable).
+where *chunk* is a pointer to a buffer that contains one or more records separated by '\0' char; *n* tells how many bytes is long the chunk, including '\0's.
+This function should return true if the flush process succeeds, false otherwise (e.g. the server wasn't reachable).
 If true is returned, the library deletes the flushed data and, if other data are available, it calls `flusher()` again, otherwise it stops.
 If false, the library stops the flushing process and preserves the unflushed data for the next flush().

-This kind of packetization can be useful in various scenarios, especially when the log is very large and you cannot send everything in one shot.
+This kind of packetization can be useful in various scenarios, especially when the log is very large and you cannot send everything in a single shot.
 The maximum size of a chunk can be set at run-time through *setSizeLimitPerChunk()*.

 Please note that the flush() method guarantees that: